kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-3.md

 # Part 3: Project Events to Sales Report Read Model

-Now that KurrentDB is initialized with a few hundred order events, you will learn how to construct a sales report by projecting these events into a JSON file read model, and then rendering it as a sales report on a web page.
+Now that KurrentDB is initialized with a few hundred order events, you will project the events into a JSON file-read model and render it as a sales report on a web page.

 ### Introducing the Month End Sales Report

-The month end sales report shows the monthly total revenue generated from orders placed in the e-commerce business’s stores worldwide.
-Sales data is organized by product category and by the region where each order was placed.
+The month-end sales report summarizes total revenue from orders placed across all e-commerce stores worldwide.
+Sales figures are broken down by product category and region.

+The report also includes the monthly sales target to support forecasting and performance management.

 The report also includes a month end sales target, which helps with forecasting and performance management.